 If you are sexually active and under the age of 25, you should be screened at least once a year.
-If you suspect you have been exposed, see your health care professional immediately.
+If you suspect you have been exposed to gonorrhea, see your health care professional immediately.

 Having unprotected sex creates the biggest risk of infection.
-Also, starting sex early and having multiple partners increases your risk of infection.
+Also, starting sex at an early age and having multiple partners increases your risk of infection.

 1. Prevent pelvic inflammatory disease

 Pelvic inflammatory disease, or PID, is an infection involving the uterus, fallopian tubes or ovaries that results from untreated gonorrhea and chlamydia cervical infections.
-Although many females have mild or nonexistent symptoms, you may notice pain in your lower abdomen, vaginal discharge or bleeding, painful intercourse, nausea and vomiting and fever.
-Untreated PID can lead to tubal infertility, chronic abdominal pain and ectopic, or tubal, pregnancy.
-Others may experience chronic pelvic pain or life-threatening ectopic pregnancy.
-To prevent PID, make sure your partners are screened for STDs, particularly chlamydia and gonorrhea, at least once a year, limit the number of sex partners you have and use condoms every time you have sex.
+Although many women have mild or nonexistent symptoms, you may notice pain in your lower abdomen, vaginal discharge or bleeding, painful intercourse, nausea and vomiting and fever.
+Untreated PID can lead to tubal infertility, chronic pelvic pain and ectopic (tubal) pregnancy.
+Twenty percent of women with PID caused by chlamydia or gonorrhea may become infertile.
+To prevent PID, make sure your partners are screened for STIs, particularly chlamydia and gonorrhea, at least once a year, limit the number of sex partners you have and use condoms every time you have sex.
 Be aware: The U.S. Food and Drug Administration (FDA) has mandated warnings for the labels of over-the-counter vaginal contraceptives that contain the spermicide nonoxynol-9.
-The warning states that vaginal contraceptives containing nonoxynol-9 do not protect against infection from HIV (human immunodeficiency virus, the AIDS virus) or other STDs.
-The FDA's warning also advises consumers that the use of vaginal contraceptives containing nonoxynol-9 can increase vaginal irritation, which may increase the possibility of transmitting the AIDS virus and other STDs from infected partners.
+The warning states that vaginal contraceptives containing nonoxynol-9 do not protect against infection from HIV (human immunodeficiency virus, the AIDS virus) or other STIs.
+The FDA's warning also advises consumers that the use of vaginal contraceptives containing nonoxynol-9 can increase vaginal irritation, which may increase the possibility of transmitting the AIDS virus and other STIs from infected partners.